How to study the Bible

 It would be wrong to say the King James Version is inaccurate.
 That makes it sound like there are significant mistakes in it.
 There are not.
 That translation was done by the best Bible scholars of that day.
 It is a masterpiece of literature.
 When read aloud, its passages sound majestic.

-However, the King James Version may not always clearly communicate God's message to native English speakers today, given that in the 400 years since it was translated, the English language has undergone many changes.
+However, the King James Version may not always clearly communicate God's message to native English speakers today, given that the English language has undergone many changes in the 400 years since the KJV was translated.

 Certain verb forms are no longer used (thinketh, hath, goest, and loveth are examples).
 Pronoun forms such as ye, thee, thou, and thy have disappeared.
 Some words, such as "gay" (used in the KJV translation of James 3:2) have shifted in meaning.
 When the KJV says Jesus spoke of what was "meet" in Mark 6, He meant what was proper or fitting.
 Other words have disappeared from use while new ones have taken their place.
 Words like "bade" (ask or tell), "ere," and "dryshod," for instance, are no longer used by English speakers.
 The Bible books were originally written in common, everyday language.
 That's how it should sound when we read it today.